Become A Pilot

 Once you have decided that you want to learn to fly, the first step is to join a club.

-Once you are a fully licensed pilot, qualified to fly anywhere in Europe, the sky really is the limit and, depending on your personal aspirations, you can decide to take advantage of further specialised coaching to develop, for example, into cross-country flying, competition flying, or even glider aerobatics.
+Once you are a qualified pilot, the sky really is the limit and, depending on your personal aspirations, you can decide to take advantage of further specialised coaching to develop, for example, into cross-country flying, competition flying, or even glider aerobatics.
 You can even become an instructor who will train the next generation of pilots.

 For further information on becoming a glider pilot, speak to your local club.